"Healing is an Act of Communion"

 - Oxford Round Table Honoree, Oxford, England .2016

-- Clark College Faculty Lecture Series Award, Vancouver, WA .2014
+- Clark College Faculty Lecture Series Awardee, Vancouver, WA .2014

-- YWCA Women of Achievement Honoree (IRIS Awards), Clark County, WA .2009
+- YWCA Women of Achievement Awardee (IRIS Awards), Clark County, WA .2009

 Publications and Research